Scorched earth: The climate impact of conflict | DW | 28.05.2021

 The US under President Biden has committed to swifter emission reductions but so far has exempted the military

-The EU military, the world's second largest armed forces, are often unwilling to report many of its emissions due to "national security" concerns, explains Linsey Cottrell, CEOBS' environmental policy officer and co-author of a report on the EU military carbon footprint.
+The EU military, the world's second-largest armed forces, are often unwilling to report many of their emissions due to "national security" concerns, explains Linsey Cottrell, CEOBS' environmental policy officer and co-author of a report on the EU military carbon footprint.

 "If you don't measure it you can't manage it," Cottrell said.
 "You need robust, comparable and transparent reporting."